Angelfire/VE/src/content/blog/react/abortcontroller-fetch-react.md

 tags: ["React"]
 ---

-The use of <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController" target="_blank" rel="noopener noreferrer">AbortController</a> is helpful in situations where a network request needs to be canceled before it completes, such as when the user navigates to a different page or when a request needs to be interrupted that is taking too long to complete.
+The use of <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController" target="_blank" rel="noreferrer">AbortController</a> is helpful in situations where a network request needs to be canceled before it completes, such as when the user navigates to a different page or when a request needs to be interrupted that is taking too long to complete.

 `AbortController` provides a more flexible and precise way to cancel network requests.
 By creating an instance of `AbortController`, a **signal** can be generated that can be passed to a network request.
 If the `abort()` method of the abort controller is called at any time before the request completes, a cancellation signal will be emitted that can be detected in the client code.
 This allows for immediate cancellation of a request, which can save time and improve the user experience.